Futuristic scene with diverse business people and 'Tomorrow's Talent, Future of Sales' text.

 4. People strategies must closely align to sales strategies

 Business strategy aside, a sound and closely-aligned people strategy is becoming imperative to any new company’s success.
 “In terms of achieving commercial goals, the closer a client’s people strategy is to the financial strategy, you can see that the success rate is higher,” says PageGroup’s Garg.
-A good example of this close alignment might be identifying the very top 2% of staff for sales organisations, and holding an annual training session specifically geared to them.
+A good example of this close alignment might be identifying the very top 2% of staff for sales organizations, and holding an annual training session specifically geared to them.
 “It’s an opportunity to meet their peers and learn best practices – and an opportunity for the firm to forecast any issues within that group,” says Garg.
 Involving the CFO and CHRO in the exercise can help ensure that payments in terms of both cash and benefits are up in the 80th percentile, he notes.

 5. Refined service must outpace technological innovation